 Age 5 OR 6

-AGE 5 OR 6 (BEFORE SCHOOL STARTS): As long as your child doesn’t complain of headaches or not being able to see –they shouldn’t have to come back for an eye exam until around age 5 or 6 or before they begin school.
-As your child grows, his/her eyes grow as well!
-This can produce changes in the prescription each year or even sooner.
+As long as your child doesn’t complain of headaches or not being able to see they shouldn’t have to come back for an eye exam until around age 5 or 6, before they begin school.
+Children that spend more time outdoors are less likely to develop short-sightedness (myopia), so get outside often!

 Age 7 and older

-AGE 7 AND OLDER: Yearly eye exams are recommended because changes in the eye happen so rapidly!
-Sometimes Dr. Bryant can see a child without a prescription and 3 months later they will return with considerable differences.
-Listen to your child if they are feeling uncomfortable at school or playing sports.
+Annual eye exams are recommended because changes in the eye happen so rapidly in growing children (sometimes there are marked changes in as little as 3 or 4 months).
+Listen to your child if they are feeling uncomfortable or having trouble at school or playing sports.
 This could be the culprit!